Serious crash south of Cambridge

-Police are responding to a serious crash involving multiple vehicles south of Cambridge this evening.
+Two people have been seriously injured following a multiple-vehicle crash south of Cambridge this evening.

-In a statement, police said the multiple-vehicle crash occurred along SH1.
-The road will be closed south of Cambridge, while emergency services attend.
+In a statement, police said the crash occurred along SH1.
+The road was closed south of Cambridge, while emergency services attend.
+However, it has since reopened.

-There are no diversions and motorists are advised to avoid the area or expect severe delays.
+St John confirmed six people have been injured, and seven St John vehicles attended the incident.

-St John confirmed six people have been injured and have since been transported to Waikato Hospital.
+A police spokesperson said two people have been seriously injured and were taken to hospital.

 AdvertisementAdvertise with NZME.